November through March

 Explore ice caves and more under the Northern lights

 Waterfalls, volcanoes, secret canyons, blue ice caves, and the wildest, isolated and most beautiful parts of Iceland come together as you embark on an 8-day winter hiking and snowshoeing adventure in Iceland’s South Coast and Highland areas.
 Travel to the far reaches of Iceland and discover nature in its most raw and untouched form, then bathe in natural hot springs and sleep under the northern lights.
 This tour delivers the beauty of nature mixed with a taste of Icelandic traditions and culture in one epic week of adventure.
+Get some insider tips for hiking in Iceland from Alberto Ojembarrena, AIMG Mountain & Glacier Guide.

 Book This Adventure